zatrahali/vscode-xp/README.en.md

 ### Compiling all parts of the project

-To carry out development, you need to assemble a client, server, ui toolkit for old views and new views with embedded react, use the command `npm run compile: all`.
+To carry out development, you need to assemble a client, server, ui toolkit for old views and new views with embedded react, use the command `npm run compile`.

-When adding new react applications, you need to update the contents of the `react:build:all` script with the assembly of such react applications.
+For the webview development use the command `npm run watch:webview` and launch the `Launch Client (Webview DEV)` configuration.

 ### Assembling the extension into an installation package

 Before building the extension installation package (\*.vsix file), you need to run the command `npm install -g vsce` in the root of the project.

 To build the extension installation package, run the command `vsce package -o vscode-xp.vsix` or run the `publish.py` script in the project root.

-### Casting vscode ui toolkit into webview

-Irrelevant, since new views are developed with React embedded.
-Delete this item when we rewrite all views in React.

-1. In the webview provider add `const webviewUri = this.getUri(this._view.webview, this._config.getExtensionUri(), ["client", "out", "ui.js"]);`

-2. We pass the webviewUri into plain: `"WebviewUri": webviewUri`

-3. In the webview, add `<script type="module" src="{{WebviewUri}}"></script>` to the scripts section

-4. Add any component from [toolkit documentation](https://github.com/microsoft/vscode-webview-ui-toolkit/blob/main/docs/components.md) to webview

 ### If code changes are not updated during development